-Children develop at their own unique pace

-Developmental milestones serve as a general guide for what most children know and can do at a particular age, but some children may reach certain milestones earlier or later than others.
-When educators understand that every shild is different and are sensitive to shildren's diverse peads they release.
+Children develop at their own unique pace Developmental milestones serve as a general guide for what most children know and can do at a particular age, but some children may reach certain milestones earlier or later than others.
+When educators understand that every child is different and are sensitive to children's diverse needs, they rolemodel respect and support the development of secure attachments.